thibaut-neoledge/azure-docs.fr-fr/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-arm-templates.md

         "clusterLoginPassword": {
         "type": "securestring",
         "metadata": {
-            "description": "The password for the cluster login."
+            "description": "The password must be at least 10 characters in length and must contain at least one digit, one non-alphanumeric character, and one upper or lower case letter."
         }
         },
         "sshUserName": {
         "type": "string",
         "defaultValue": "sshuser",
         "metadata": {
-            "description": "These credentials can be used to remotely access the cluster and the edge node virtual machine."
+            "description": "These credentials can be used to remotely access the cluster."
         }
         },
         "sshPassword": {
         "type": "securestring",
         "metadata": {
-            "description": "The password for the ssh user."
+            "description": "The password must be at least 10 characters in length and must contain at least one digit, one non-alphanumeric character, and one upper or lower case letter."
         }
         },
         "location": {